- One of the most popular choices for file sharing and syncing across multiple devices is Dropbox.

 - Press Delete and confirm, to remove everything from the folder.

-Now, try to sync your files with Dropbox again, and see if the issue is resolved.
+Now, try to sync your files with Dropbox again.
+Does this resolve the issue?

 In case none of the settings from above worked for you, try a more advanced solution.
 You’ll have to can remove your settings by hand using an administrative account.
 This should reset Dropbox and resolve the syncing problem.
 If you’re not sure what you’re doing, ask someone else for help in order to avoid doing even more damage.